Caring for mental health

 We need your help to provide mental health patients and families access to care from specialized mental health teams:

-But we still have a long way to go, as the demand and complexity of mental health cases are rising:
+But we still have a long way to go, as the demand and complexity of mental health cases are rising.
+In 2023-24:

 Support child and youth mental health care at the Stollery:

-- Provides therapeutic support to kids and youth admitted to the Hospital along with education and support for their family on such topics as anxiety, emotional regulation, self-injury and coping skills for 2SLGBTQIA+ youth.
+• Creation of supports and tools for families on such topics as anxiety, emotional regulation, self-injury and coping skills for 2SLGBTQIA+ youth

 Our commitment to mental health care extends beyond the Stollery's four walls